 This year there's a total solar eclipse on March 9th (visible from Indonesia) and an annular on September 1st (central Africa).
 But the terrific "tetrad" of total lunar eclipses is over — we'll see just two barely-there penumbral eclipses in 2016, on March 23rd and September 16th.

 Any list of nature's grandest spectacles would certainly include eclipses of the Sun and Moon.
 Up to seven of them can take place in one year, though the last time that happened was 1982.
 The fewest possible is four, as will be the case in 2016.
-Neither of the solar eclipses — one total and one annular — is observable from the Americas.
-And both lunar eclipses will involve extreme grazes of Earth's shadow that will be challenging to notice at all.
+Neither of the solar eclipses in 2016 — one total and one annular — is observable from the Americas.
+And both lunar eclipses in 2016 will involve extreme grazes of Earth's shadow that will be challenging to notice at all.

 Why Do Eclipses Happen?

 A solar eclipse, such as the one pictured at right, occurs only at new Moon, when the lunar disk passes directly between us and the Sun.
 Conversely, a lunar eclipse takes place during full Moon, when our satellite passes through Earth's shadow.

 These alignments don't happen at every new and full Moon because the lunar orbit is tipped about 5° to Earth's orbital plane — only occasionally do the Sun, Earth, and Moon line up exactly enough for an eclipse to occur.
 (The technical name for that, by the way, is syzygy.)